 So here it is!
 After writing my South Korea Tourist Visa Guide for Filipinos, I received a couple of enquiries about how I got approved without an Income Tax Return (ITR).
 If you’re someone who gets income from online sources like me, mind you, it’s really daunting and tedious to file for your own taxes here in the Philippines.
 Not that I have no plans of filing but a crazy idea came to my mind.

 What if I try my luck in applying for a South Korea Tourist Visa even though I don’t have an ITR just yet?
 What are my chances of getting approved?
 I challenged myself to do it last Oct 2016 and I’m so glad I did.
 I’m sure you’re already curious about it.
 So here, let me share with you some tips.

 Disclaimer: Although I was granted a single-entry tourist visa without ITR, this doesn’t mean that I’m encouraging you to do the same.
-It is still best that you complete the requirements set by the Korean Embassy to increase your chances of approval.
+It is still best that you complete the requirements set by the Korean Embassy or Korean Consulate in Cebu to increase your chances of approval.
 After all, it’s still a case-to-case basis.

 Tip #1: Write your letter of explanation

 If you don’t have an ITR yet (like my case) when you apply for a visa, the very first thing to do is to compose a letter of explanation stating your intent to travel to Korea and why you lack an ITR.
 Sorry to disappoint but I won’t show you the exact copy of my letter as the details are too personal.
 Instead, I made a template below to guide you in writing your own letter.